Youth Eco Restorers for Climate

 17 September 2022 • 10:00 AM – 12:00 PM ET • Zoom

 Around the world, young people are organizing in a variety of ways to restore our ecosystems and heal planet Earth.
-Please join us to hear from three remarkable youth leaders who are doing incredible work to help protect and restore the Earth through ecosystem restoration, art, and advocacy.
+View the conference recording below to hear from three remarkable youth leaders who are doing incredible work to help protect and restore the Earth through ecosystem restoration, art, and advocacy.

 I’m from Colombia and I believe that forest restoration goes beyond planting trees.
 I have been involved in the challenging world of restoration since 2011, when I worked on the forest restoration plan for areas affected by alluvial gold mining in the Nechí river basin, Antioquia.

 While getting my PhD in Forest Resources at the University of São Paulo, Brazil, I learned the principles of ecological restoration and the importance of soil to recover the forests.
 The results of my thesis appeared in many scientific articles.